metagol/metagol/README.md

-Metagol is an inductive logic programming (ILP) system based on the meta-interpretive learning framework.
-Please contact Andrew Cropper (a.cropper13@imperial.ac.uk) with any questions / bugs.
+Metagol is an inductive logic programming (ILP) system based on meta-interpretive learning.
+Please contact Andrew Cropper (andrew.cropper@gmail.com) with any questions / bugs.
 If you use Metagol for research, please use [this citation](https://raw.githubusercontent.com/metagol/metagol/master/metagol.bib) or cite the relevant paper.

 #### Using Metagol

 Metagol is written in Prolog and runs with both Yap and SWI.
-To use Metagol, consult the 'metagol.pl' file.
 The following code demonstrates learning the grandparent relation given the mother and father relations as background knowledge.

 ```prolog
 :- use_module('metagol').